grzegorzj/w2l/agent_server/guides/00-base-instructions.md

 });
 ```

+# Style and graphics

+- Use vertical stacking container with two cards
+- Add a Card element as a parent to the figure
+- Add another Card with a visual legend of what's on the figure
+- Cards are styled by default

 # IMPORTANT REMARKS

 - do not use SVG style for positioning
 - prefer using .add() shorthand for adding children: `parent.add(new Rectangle(config))`
 - elements are auto-added to `artboard`, only explicitly add them when they should be children of containers or other elements
+- Do not return ```javascript backticks as notation - only the code.